-Corporate Espionage was once thought of as a risk that only affects the richest of companies in high-risk sectors or emerging markets, the latest trends suggest that this is far from the truth.
+Corporate Espionage was once thought of as a risk that only affects the richest companies in high-risk sectors or emerging markets; the latest trends suggest this is far from the truth.

 Many are naive enough to think that espionage comes straight out of the pages of Ian Fleming's James Bond, confined to Governments and the largest of corporations.
 They are very much mistaken.

-No one wants to be a victim, least of all admit to being a victim, yet the rewards for those carrying out espionage far outweighs the risks or expense involved.
+No one wants to be a victim, least of all admit to being a victim, yet the rewards for those carrying out espionage far outweigh the risks or expenses involved.
 Sad as it may seem, a simple device bought for as little as two hundred pounds can cost a company millions through lost corporate intelligence.
-At the lower end of the scale there is the office refuse, if this is not disposed of in the correct manner it can be yet another source of leaked information within companies or organisations.
+At the lower end of the scale, there is the office refuse; if this is not disposed of correctly, it can be yet another source of leaked information within companies or organisations.

 Directors, management and IT personnel of many companies fail to understand the fundamental basics of countering espionage and the techniques employed by those carrying out such activities.

 Millions of pounds are spent each year on eavesdropping transmitters, computer keystroke loggers and telephone recording systems.
-Everyone wants to know what everyone else is doing in business, and for some it makes sense to have a budget for “intelligence” prior to entering into litigation suits, hostile takeovers or mergers and acquisitions.
+Everyone wants to know what everyone else is doing in business, and for some, it makes sense to have a budget for “intelligence” before entering into litigation suits, hostile takeovers or mergers and acquisitions.

 The level of the risks involved in Corporate Espionage is all relative to the financial rewards.
 The level of the technology employed is relative to the investment.

-It is more and more evident that few security companies fully understand the technology involved, how communications operate or are intercepted/manipulated, leaking vital corporate intelligence to competitors.
+It is more and more evident that few security companies fully understand the technology involved and how communications operate or are intercepted/manipulated, leaking vital corporate intelligence to competitors.

 The fact of the matter is, in some cases a TSCM sweep is of no use when technical surveillance can be so remote.
 Better understanding is needed, both of the modus operandi and of the latest technology.
 Few TSCM firms understand just how far an espionage budget of £20k can go.

-TSCM sweeps as part of a security housekeeping policy do make sense if carried out to include computer systems, rooms and telephone lines to local exchange level.
-It is true to say that the basic technical principles of espionage technique have not changed too much over the past twenty years since the end of the cold war.
-However the movement in technology and with the vast use of communications spanning the world has lead the public into a false sense of security and apathy when employing these communication techniques.
+TSCM sweeps as part of a security housekeeping policy do make sense if carried out to include computer systems, rooms and telephone lines to the local exchange level.
+It is true that the basic technical principles of espionage techniques have not changed too much over the past twenty years since the end of the cold war.
+However, the movement in technology and the vast use of communications spanning the world has led the public into a false sense of security and apathy when employing these communication techniques.

-Any type of electronic communication can be intercepted at one level or another; the role of the TSCM firms should be best utilised identifying the areas of weakness and employing measures to combat these possible areas of weakness.
+Any electronic communication can be intercepted at one level or another; the role of the TSCM firms should be best utilised in identifying the areas of weakness and employing measures to combat these possible areas of weakness.

 Many large companies fall foul of size and general lack of in-house security policies, making espionage far easier and easier still with inside information.

 Securing an external landline to the property need not be an expensive encryption system; replacing an analogue system with digital ISDN/ADSL system will ensure that the line is far more secure.
-Fibre-optic cables cannot be tapped into with ease unlike a twisted copper pair; a “pod-splitter” and true line identification are required.
+Fibre-optic cables cannot be easily tapped into, unlike a twisted copper pair; a “pod-splitter” and true line identification are required.

-The fact is, that while it costs in excess of £250k for the necessary equipment for intercepting a cell phone, jamming the phone's signal costs less than a tenth of that price and is far easier on an operational basis.
+The fact is that while it costs in excess of £250k for the necessary equipment for intercepting a cell phone, jamming the phone's signal costs less than a tenth of that price and is far easier on an operational basis.
 A target uses a cellular telephone because she/he thinks that it is the most secure way of communicating.
-A cellular jammer can be deployed to jam the cellular telephone, forcing the target to use the landline that is intercepted.
-Keeping it simple counts, low risk and high gains.
+A cellular jammer can be deployed to jam the cellular telephone, forcing the target to use the intercepted landline.
+Keeping it simple counts low risk and high gains.

 The best answer to computer security is file and email encryption, this though, only providing that the computer system is firewall protected.